Use this document to understand how CoreStateful stores runtime state, which state each SDK

 method call, a state interceptor, or a defaults configuration value.

-as the Web SDK or the React Native SDK) and for first-party preview tooling.
-They are not part of
+as the Web SDK, React Native SDK, native JS bridge, and first-party preview tooling.
+They are not